netmanagers/puppet-bareos/README.md

   Als check *params.pp*, *init.pp* and the manifests for details.

+* Adds the repositories from bareos.org.
+Current implementation on repositories management is crude and not very well tested.
+If you find any error, please let us know.

 * Install bareos with default settings: this, by default, will install only the Client daemon (bareos-fd) and, following Ex42 modules standard practice, will leave all the default configuration as provided by your distribution.